FIT3162-2021/Document-Classification-program/README.md

 "python extract ten sentence.py data_file.csv"

 replace [data_file.csv] with the name of the csv file u want the program to extract around 10 sentences from.

+## About the files

+files beginning with "test_" are files used for testing.
+An example of this is "test_non_utf_8.csv"

+files beginning with "dataset " is the datasets we have of the documents.
+An example of this is "dataset WH.csv" These can be used as input files for our programs.